kalyanikhona/llm-model-behavior-research/research/how-llms-process-simple-vs-complex-queries-2025.md

    - assuming model is pre-trained on it

 3. **Query moves to a model that rewrites/reformulates**
-   - This query in a format easy to understand by the model
+   - this query in a format easy to understand by the model
-   - Breakdown into set of simpler context (set of keywords that allows it to retrieve information)
+   - breakdown into set of simpler context (set of keywords that allows it to retrieve information)

 4. **Pass to internal search engine**
-   - Retrieve pre-trained data + scan web for missing gaps
+   - retrieve pre-trained data + scan web for missing gaps
-   - How much data it will retrieve or scan depends on the compute and context length limitation (which is why claude is best here tbh)
+   - how much data it will retrieve or scan depends on the compute and context length limitation (which is why claude is best here tbh)

 5. **Send to summary model**
-   - Where each individual source gets a summary
+   - where each individual source gets a summary

 6. **Packaging stage**
-   - Where response is generated in natural language with structured text and citations (for human verifications)
+   - where response is generated in natural language with structured text and citations (for human verifications)

 ### Deep research (new idea generation, interpretation, inference)

 Recently Claude said they do not have just one agent to help with deep research but an army (one agent is gathering citations, second agent is summarising real time as the first agent parses info, third agent is verifying the knowledge and aligning it to claude's constitutional frameworks, another agent is busy packaging).
 This makes the response time quicker and the quality of response higher.
 So from this [multi-agent research](https://www.anthropic.com/engineering/built-multi-agent-research-system) system released by them, we already have some understanding of the *deep research* feature which was otherwise a blackbox for a long time.